OctopusDeploy/blog/blog/2025-06/opinion-azure-function/index.md

 Octopus has embraced AI and developed the Octopus AI Assistant.
 The Octopus AI Assistant gives you an easy-to-use, prompt-based system to create projects with best practices baked in.
 For example, using the prompt:

 ```
-Create an Azure Function project called "My Function 1" in space "My Space"
+Create an Azure Function project called 'My Function 1' in space 'My Space'.
 ```

 Octopus will create a new project including all the steps outlined in this post.
 It will also create everything necessary to run the project, including runbooks to create the infrastructure, project variables, and a Service Principal Azure account.
 If you'd rather use OIDC, all you need is a small tweak to the prompt:

 ```
-Create an Azure Function project called "My Function 1" in space "My Space".
+Create an Azure Function project called 'My Function 1' in space 'My Space'.
 Make the Azure Account use OIDC.
 ```

 ## Conclusion